aziis98/kauffman-polynomial/README.md

 ### 2. Clone the Repo

-To clone the repository, run the following commands in your terminal:
+To clone the repository, run the following command in your terminal:

 ```bash
 git clone https://github.com/aziis98/kauffman-polynomial